Kristof89Szabo/milestonetwothree/src/main/java/com/exam/devops/README.md

 In conclusion, system design is about tradeoffs.
 It is no different when it comes to bare metal, virtual machines and containers.
 There is no single right answer.

+### <u>Cloud Native vs Serverless</u>

+Native cloud refers to using the cloud provider's infrastructure and services to build and deploy applications.
+This often involves using infrastructure as a service (IaaS) offerings like virtual machines, storage, and networking, as well as platform as a service (PaaS) offerings like databases, messaging, and machine learning services.
+With native cloud, developers have more control over the infrastructure and can fine-tune the resources to meet specific needs.

+Serverless, on the other hand, is a cloud computing model where the cloud provider manages the infrastructure and automatically provisions and scales resources as needed.
+Developers write code in functions that are triggered by events, such as user requests or messages.
+The code runs in ephemeral containers and only incurs costs when it is actually executing.
+Serverless is often used for event-driven or microservices architectures, and can provide a more cost-effective and scalable solution for certain workloads.

 ### <u> Cloud computing </u>

 Cloud computing is the delivery of on-demand computing resources over the internet, including computing power, storage,